ChaitanyaMoregaonkar/Data-Engineering-Project/README.md

 2. **Ingestion**: Azure Data Factory is used to ingest data into a **Raw Data Store** in Data Lake Gen 2.
 3. **Transformation**: Azure Databricks reads raw data, performs cleaning, feature engineering, and stores the transformed data back in Data Lake Gen 2.
 4. **Analytics**: Azure Synapse Analytics queries the transformed data for aggregated insights.
-5. **Visualization**: Dashboards are built using Power BI, Looker Studio, and Tableau to present the final insights.
+5. **Visualization**: Dashboards are built using Looker Studio to present the final insights.

 ---